jakob-fyi/ng-adv/demos/01-components/03-migration-tutorial/readme.md

 ## Upgrade the application to Angular 17 and do basic standalone migration

+- Copy [component-forms-modules](../02-component-forms-modules/) project to a new folder named `component-forms-standalone` in a location of your choice.
+[02-component-forms](../02-component-forms/) is the result of this walkthrough.

 - If you have not done so execute the following command to upgrade the application to Angular 17:

     ```bash